robiningelbrecht/statistics-for-strava/docs/configuration/strava-webhooks.md

 > [!TIP]
 > **Tip** If you're hosting your Statistics for Strava instance on Cloudflare, make sure to disable "Bot Fight Mode".
 Cloudflare can incorrectly flag Strava’s requests as bot traffic, causing the webhook integration to fail.
-This includes hosting through a CLoudflare Tunnel.
+This includes hosting through a Cloudflare Tunnel.

 ## Enable Strava webbooks